Deep Tissue vs. Sports Massage: Know Which One You Need

 Although deep tissue massages often look painful, they're pretty gentle.
 Also, many massage therapists who use deep tissue massages receive training specifically geared toward this type of massage therapy.
 This helps ensure that the massage is comfortable for the patient.

-Who Should Get Deep Tissue Massage?
+Who Should Get a Deep Tissue Massage?

 The best people to give deep tissue sports massage therapy are coaches and athletes with a hard time with injuries.
 Here are some of the signs that it's time to provide deep tissue massage therapy:

-Consistent Pain or Tightness In Your Shoulder Area: If you are experiencing a lot of shoulder pain, you should consider getting deep tissue massage sports therapy.
+If you are experiencing significant shoulder pain, you should consider a deep-tissue massage or sports therapy.
 This type of massage will help relieve the inflammation, and if this is what is causing the majority of your pain, your life will be much easier after one session.
-The heat from the massage can help to warm up your shoulder muscles, and the pressure will help to release any tension that is going on in them.

-Joint Pain: If you have joint pain, you should get a deep tissue massage.
+If you have joint pain, you should get a deep tissue massage.
 Even if you've been living with it for a while, some extra work can reduce the pain caused by chronic inflammation and help reduce or eliminate it.

-Back pain: These massages can help relieve and rejuvenate your spine if you have back pain.
+These massages can help relieve and rejuvenate your spine if you have back pain.
 Because of the tension removed from your back, you feel like your body is longer and more stable.

 A good sports massage will help get the blood flowing through your muscles and help them relax.
 The heat from the massage will trigger your endorphins, which are your body's natural pain killers, so you feel better than ever.
 You get the best results from sports massages after a long workout.